 The 17-year-old female student asked to leave class, went to Lake Mary High School’s auditorium and shot herself.

-A student at Lake Mary High School in Seminole County, Fla., killed Wednesday morning.
+A student at Lake Mary High School in Seminole County, Fla., died by suicide Wednesday morning.

 After excusing herself from class, the 17-year-old found an isolated area in the school’s auditorium and shot herself, Seminole County Sheriff Dennis Lemma said, according to CBS News.

 A gunshot was heard in the building around 8 a.m., just before the end of first period.
 Two school resource officers and the school nurse responded to the scene within a minute of hearing the gunshot and tried to revive her, but were unsuccessful, Lemma said.